Arun-hn/kubernetes/README.md

 kubeadm init --apiserver-advertise-address 172.31.21.224 (private ip) --pod-network-cidr 192.168.0.0/16 kubeadm init --apiserver-advertise-address 172.31.21.224 --pod-network-cidr 192.168.0.0/16

-6.Wait for around 4 minutes.
+6. Wait for around 4 minutes.
 -----------------------------
 Following commands will appear on the output screen of the master node. apply it on the master’s terminal.